MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 ![Image of manual configuration command](media/manual-config-cmd.png)

 > [!NOTE]
-> You must use managed configuration profile (deployed via MDM) on production machines.
+> You must use managed configuration profile (deployed via MDM) on production devices.
 If a local admin changed tamper protection mode via a manual configuration, they can change it to a less restrictive mode at any time as well.
 If tamper protection mode was set via a managed profile, only a Global Administrator will be able to undo it.

 2. Verify the result.